alpiepho/magtag-jokes/README.md

 the effect of disabling the buttons and leds.
 This feature is disbled if any button is pressed within the first minute, and can be re-enabled by resetting the board.

+The slider (resistor) attached to the left, uses one of the STEMMA 3 pin JST connectors for ground, 5v and Analog input.
+The analog input is measured on each wake to determine which set of data to show.

 ## Learnings

 - Using e-Ink device is a challenge because it is slow to update
 - Connecting to web api is also a challenge, since it blocks the main loop 2-10 seconds
+- as of 9/11, power with led is 100 -> 84% in 24hrs
+- [done] try removing green led - physically removed, actually shattered when I pulled it off :(
+- [done] try direct to sleep

 ## TODO List